Lintachaudhari/iskill-/content/about/a-bit-about-us.md

 ---
-title: "a bit aboyr us"
+title: "a bit about us"
 date: "2017-08-10"
 image: "./ab2.jpg"
 ---